tomwhite/set-game/README.md

 The program `CreateTrainingSetV1` processes the raw training images and creates a training set of images with one card in each image.
 See _data/train_out_.

-The small size of the first dataset meant that colour detection in particular wa lacking, so I created a new, larger second dataset with more varied lighting conditions.
+The small size of the first dataset meant that colour detection in particular was lacking, so I created a new, larger second dataset with more varied lighting conditions.

 ### Dataset 2